gzmatte/ATR/README.md

 > [!TIP]
-> In Windows Default you may not have enough permissions.
+> If u are in Windows Default u may not have enough permissions.
-> I recommend installing XOS.
+> I recommend installing XOS or a custom OS.

 </br>